Find Top-LSRS Farmland in Alberta: Mapping Soil Productivity for Acquisition

 Find Top-LSRS Farmland in Alberta

 For investors and large-farm acquisition teams, scanning soil productivity at scale is the first filter before any deal sheet gets built.
-The Township Canada LSRS layer lets you toggle a colour-coded overlay across an entire RM, county, or polygon-drawn search area, then drill into individual parcels.
+The Township Canada LSRS layer lets you toggle a colour-coded overlay across an entire RM, county, or service area, then drill into individual parcels.

 The two-step workflow